Schoperation/Linux-Bash-Scripts/README.md

 goliveaudio -> Sets up virtual sinks and loopbacks in order to be able to share computer audio to discord.
 Naturally EVERYONE has to hear it but ehhhh they'll live.

+create_playlist -> Creates a m3u playlist relative to a folder of music.
+Getting the filenames to properly print was a much bigger pain in the ass than it needed to be.
+Oh well.